-If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com
+If you’re planning to discover the top places to visit in Romania, check our tours on www.uncover-romania-tours.com

 Welcome to our last part of 100 Top Places to See in Romania, a series of four materials we dedicate to Romania’s centenary.
-This time, our destination is Transylvania, the central region of Romania, the best-known and perhaps the most attractive for first-time visitors.
+Our destination is Transylvania, the central region of Romania, the best-known and perhaps the most attractive for first-time visitors.

-Transylvania is, in fact, a myriad of historical monuments, traditional villages, old cities and terrific nature panoramas.
-There is a must-see landmark everywhere you are, and you will find it challenging to choose among the many great attractions you want to visit especially if you’re only staying for a few days.
+Transylvania is, in fact, a myriad of historical monuments, traditional villages, old cities, and terrific nature panoramas.
+There is a must-see landmark everywhere you are, and you will find it challenging to choose among the many great attractions you want to visit.

-Nestled in the Eastern corner of the Carpathians, on a medieval commercial road that linked Orient and Occident, the history of Brasov is innately connected to the heritage of the Saxon colonists who defended this border in exchange for land, commercial and civic privileges.
+Nestled in the Eastern corner of the Carpathians, on a medieval commercial road that linked Orient and Occident, Brasov is innately connected to the heritage of the German colonists who defended this border in exchange for land, commercial, and civic privileges.

 Modern Sibiu competes with Cluj-Napoca when it comes to the many events and festivals organized every time of the year.
 Major theatre, film and music festivals take place here, not to mention its Christmas fair, each year the most beautiful in Romania.

 Medieval Sighisoara became a must for all travelers after its Upper Town was included in the World UNESCO Heritage Sites.
 Hundreds of old houses, surrounded by ruins of medieval fortification, walls, and towers, occupy the narrow streets where once the richest members of the community walked to their daily choirs.

 Traditional and isolated villages that survive modern times.